robertaparisi/LDA/README.md

 I create also a visualization of the results with pyLDAvis, that shows at the same time (interactively) what words are important for a topic and in which topics is often used a word.

+The updated file are the following:
+  - myLDAfunctions.py that has inside all the functions that i created to run the model
+  - myLDArunfile.py that has inside the command that needs to be runned in order to have the results

+ In a while I will add also the Web Application that I create for this NLP model

+Notebook viewer functions file :

 Notebook viewer: https://nbviewer.jupyter.org/github/robertaparisi/LDA/blob/master/LDAbella.ipynb